NREL/ReEDS2PRAS/README.md

 This will save out a pras system to the variable `pras_system` from the ReEDS2PRAS run.

 ## Acknowledgements
 The developers are Luke Lavin and Surya Dhulipala.
-They acknowlege Gord Stephen for many helpfful comments for improving this package.
+They acknowlege Gord Stephen for many helpful comments for improving this package.